114000/114000.github.io/coloration/asker-manual.md

 .then(allResponses => {})
 ```

-### Custom & Mock
+### Custom Adapter & Mock

-The `jsonp` and `batch` methods are implemented by `apater`.
+The `jsonp` and `batch` methods are implemented by `adpater`.
 You also could implement some other methods.
 Other platforms, for example, miniprogram, the enviorment support JavaScript, but not support `XMLHTTPRequest`.

 ``` js
 export function get (url, params, conf) {